taskcluster/taskcluster-github/docs/taskcluster-yml-v1.md

       ...
 ```

+NOTE: A well-designed template should produce `tasks: []` for any unrecognized `task_for` values; this allows later expansion of this service to handle more events.

 ### Branch Filtering

 You can also add a branch clause to your `$if` - `then` statement so that the task will only run for events on certain branches.
 For example, the task defined below will only run for pushes to the master branch: